Worldbuilding/worldbuilding.github.io/kaztron/dev/cogs/modnotes.md

 **Arguments:**
 * `<user>`: Required.
 The user for whom to find moderation notes.
 This can be an `@mention`, a Discord ID (numerical only), or a KazTron ID (starts with `*`).
 * `[page]`: Optional.
 The page number to access, if there are more than 1 pages of notes.
-Default: 1.
+Default: last page.

 **Channels:** Mod and bot channels